Last Updated on Oct 11, 2021

 The NVRAM/PRAM is a particular memory that stays active when we turn off the Mac, usually, it contains all the information such as Volume Settings, Brightness Settings, Screen Resolution, and more.
 This is why every time we turn on the Mac, everything is perfect as before.

 Resetting these settings won’t be a trouble for you, so do it.
 This trick has always been the best when it comes to update and boot issues of the Mac.

 - Press the following keys: Command+Option+P+R at the same time and then turn on the Mac.

 - Release the keys when you hear the restart chime, hold the keys for at least 20-30 seconds.

 - The Mac should start correctly.

-Mac Won’t Install Big Sur Update/Catalina Update
+Mac Won’t Complete Installion For Monterey/Big Sur Update

 Solution 1: Reset NVRAM or PRAM ON Mac [Clear Cache of Mac RAM]

-Now, Turn on Mac using the Power button, after that quickly press and hold Option + Command + P + R.
+Now, Turn on Mac using the Power button.
+After that, quickly press and hold Option + Command + P + R.

 Solution 2: Restart Mac and download New MacOS Copy from App Store